Information for businesses on cosmetics

 Cosmetic products are defined as:

-Here are links to relevant legislation and cosmetic product guidelines and recommendations.
-What should be considered when selling cosmetic products?
-What are the responsibilities of the responsible person and the trade?
-Important information on the product information file/safety assessment (What should a PID look like and who is allowed to create one?) and contact details.
+In this text, you will find links to relevant legislation as well as guidelines and recommendations for cosmetic products.
+What do you need to bear in mind if you wish to sell cosmetic products?
+What are the responsibilities of the responsible person and the retailer?
+Important information on the product information file/safety assessment (What should a PIF look like and who is authorised to draw one up?) and the contact details of external safety assessors.

 Cosmetics law